binwiederhier/ntfy/docs/develop.md

 There are currently no platform-specific make targets, so they will build for all platforms (which may take a while).

 ## Android app
+The ntfy Android app source code is available [on GitHub](https://github.com/binwiederhier/ntfy-android).
 The Android app has two flavors:

 * **Google Play:** The `play` flavor includes Firebase (FCM) and requires a Firebase account